YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 .. [b] In scripting for automating operations, there is no need to explicitly test whether BrynMawr is behind Malvern - if it is behind, the Source Server will fail to connect and report an error, which automated shell scripting can detect and effect a rollback on Malvern followed by a reconnection attempt by BrynMawr.
 On the other hand, there is no harm in Malvern routinely performing a rollback before having BrynMawr connect - if it is not ahead, the rollback will be a no-op.
 This characteristic of replication is unchanged from releases prior to V5.5-000.

-.. [c] YottaDB/GT.M's responsibility for them ends once it places them in the Unreplicated Transaction Log.
+.. [c] YottaDB's responsibility for them ends once it places them in the Unreplicated Transaction Log.

 .. [d] Ultimately, business logic must determine whether the rolled off transactions can simply be reapplied or whether other reprocessing is required.
-YottaDB/GT.M's $ZQGBLMOD() function can assist application code in determining whether conflicting updates may have occurred.
+YottaDB's $ZQGBLMOD() function can assist application code in determining whether conflicting updates may have occurred.

 **Rollback not Desired or Required by Application Design**

 In the example above, for Malvern to start accepting SI replication from BrynMawr with consistency requires it to rollback its database because it is ahead of BrynMawr.
 There may be applications where the design of the application is such that this rollback neither required nor desired.
-YottaDB/GT.M provides a way for SI replication to start in this situation without rolling transactions off into an Unreplicated Transaction File.
+YottaDB provides a way for SI replication to start in this situation without rolling transactions off into an Unreplicated Transaction File.

 +----------------------------------------+-----------------------------------------+-------------------------------------------+-------------------------------------------------------------------------------------------+
 | Ardmore                                | Bryn Mawr                               | Malvern                                   | Comments                                                                                  |